OWASP/owasp.github.io/_drafts/2020-07-31-elections-and-members.md

 author: Andrew van der Stock
 author_image: /assets/images/people/staff_andrew.jpg
 layout: blogpost
-title: "Announcement of 2021 Board Elections"
+title: "Announcement of 2020 Board Elections"
 excerpt_separator: <!--more-->

 ---

 The future of OWASP is driven by passionate individuals who sit on the Global Board of Directors.
 They represent you and are elected by you, our members.

-We have just published the [2021 Global Board of Directors elections timeline and procedures]().
+We have just published the [Global Board of Directors elections timeline and procedures](https://owasp.org/www-board/elections/2020_elections).
 We ask all members to check that their membership is valid, and necessary communications settings are right.

 Lastly, I address the current eligibility issues and how this year's elections will not be affected by any upcoming changes to the bylaws.
 These are essential clarifications that will make sure that the eligibility issues don't happen again.